Lesbian, Gay, Bisexual, Transgender, Queer/Questioning, Intersex and Asexual/Allied + Student Resources

 List of Safe Zone Ally Community Members

-The following Lehman faculty are participants in the Safe Zone initiative:
+The following Lehman faculty/staff are participants in the Safe Zone initiative:

 - Merrill Parra, Director, Office of Student Disability Services